 - Look at pictures, or think about a happy memory.

-- Focus your energy on the present moment (grounding).
+- Focus your energy on the present moment by practicing a grounding exercise.

 - Think about something that makes you laugh.